What do you do if you have a water leak in your system?

 • leaks in the heating system and its connection.

-• An exception is made for leaks caused by a faulty boiler safety valve (for domestic customers only).
+For domestic customers, there is an exception for leaks caused by a faulty boiler safety valve

-• The installation must comply with the relevance standards..
+The installation must comply with the relevant standards.
 The presence of a non-return valve and a valve after the meter are essential if you are to be eligible for the discount.